IzunaaZyy/scraperChallenge/README.md

 ]
 }

-Project Structure
+📂 Project Structure
 ebay-product-scraper/
 ├── index.js # Main file containing the scraping logic
 └── README.md # Project documentation

-Dependencies
+🧪 Dependencies
 Puppeteer – Headless Chrome for web scraping.

-Notes
+⚠️ Notes
 This script is for educational and personal use only.

 Always comply with eBay's Terms of Service.

 eBay's website structure may change, so selectors may need to be updated over time.

-Author
+👨‍💻 Author
-Created by [Fauzi Maulana].
+Created by Fauzi Maulana.